JustinSDK/dotSCAD/docs/lib-golden_spiral.md

 # golden_spiral

-Gets all points and angles on the path of a golden spiral.
+Gets all points and angles on the path of a golden spiral based on Fibonacci numbers.
 The distance between two  points is almost constant.

 It returns a vector of `[[x, y], angle]`.